Imviz#

 get_aperture_photometry_results()[source]#

-Return aperture photometry results, if any.
 Results are calculated using Aperture Photometry plugin.

 Returns: